.

 Original Performance by Caroline Dartey

-Please RSVP by email to chroma@vidoun.com.
-Specify the events you're interested in attending.
+Please RSVP by email to chroma@vidoun.com, and specify the events you're interested in attending.

 “Through CHROMA, we’re excited to spotlight Switzerland as a vibrant hub of design and cultural collaboration,” says Ambassador Niculin Jäger, Consul General of Switzerland in New York.
 “This installation reflects not only the excellence of Swiss craftsmanship, but also the spirit of openness, creativity, and exchange that defines our approach to design.”